mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 Attendees: Draper, Gigg, Heybrock, Bush, Campbell, Peterson, Whitfield, Savici, Hahn

 * Inform the dev list future code should use `boost::filesystem` in C++ (Pete)
 * Mantid 3.9 will bundle python on osx.
 This can be moved to the next release if time does not allow.
-(Gagik, Steve, Samuel)
+(Steve, Gagik, Samuel)
+* gsl2 works on linux (ignoring sporadic test failures). osx has one remaining [#17778](https://github.com/mantidproject/mantid/issues/17778)